Editor’s Note: This page has been retired and is no longer being updated.

-Facts: Celebrated on the first day of May.
+Celebrated on the first day of May each year.

-History: The origins of May Day may go back to the Druids' tree worship or to the spring festivals of ancient Egypt and India.
+The origins of May Day may go back to Pagan earth worship celebrating the start of summer.

 Another theory ties the holiday to the Roman festival of Floralia, a festival that honored Flora, the goddess of springtime.
 As Rome conquered other countries, the tradition spread.